 Many residents may not know that recycling is the law in New Jersey.
 In Sayreville we recognize that it’s important for many other reasons.
 Recycling reduces waste, saves tax dollars and conserves energy by giving previously used natural resources a new life.
 Sayreville provides curbside recycling services that are managed by the Middlesex County Improvement Authority of “mixed paper”, “cardboard”, and “commingled” recyclables (i.e. metal, plastic and glass).
-In addition, we have our drop-off center, Fort Grumpy, located at 3775 Bordentown Ave.
-They are open for recyclables on Monday and Fridays from 7:30 am to 2:30 pm, and the 1st and 3rd Saturday of the month from 7:00 am to 12 noon.
+In addition, we have our drop-off center, Fort Grumpy, located at 3750 Bordentown Ave.
+They are open for recyclables on Monday and Fridays from 7:30 am to 1:00 pm, and the 1st and 3rd Saturday of the month from 7:00 am to 12 noon, except holidays.
+(This may be subject to change)

 Below is a summary of the items accepted for curbside collection, followed by a brief itemized listing of other recyclables accepted by the Borough of Sayreville.
 Please see schedules for Bi-Weekly Pickup.

-Residents can now mix paper with bottles and cans in one container as part of the new curbside single stream recycling plan
+Residents can mix paper with bottles and cans in one container as part of the curbside single stream recycling plan

 Rinsed containers including: plastic containers marked 1 & 2 (no Styrofoam or bags) that contained beverages, bleach, laundry detergent, light cleaning products, health care product (lotion, shampoo, etc.).
 Metal cans and glass bottles and/or jars that contained food or beverages are also accepted.

-Plastic bags, Drinking glasses, window glass, mirrors, Pyrex glassware, light bulbs, plastic toys, aluminum foil, polystyrene or Styrofoam (such as plastic cups or food trays), paint cans, gutters, oil cans, aerosol cans, pesticide containers.
+Plastic bags, pizza boxes, drinking glasses, window glass, mirrors, Pyrex glassware, light bulbs, plastic toys, aluminum foil, polystyrene or Styrofoam (such as plastic cups or food trays), paint cans, gutters, oil cans, aerosol cans, pesticide containers.

 How to place out for curbside collection: